KurtisJin/KurtisJin/README.md

 ## Introduction

-  Throughout the learning course of scripting, I have been able to create projects I will be able to share with you.
-Please feel free to review them.
+  With many years spent in the IT industry, I have engaged with business leaders in multiple industries to resolve their IT-related problems-creating efficiency and adding to     their bottom line.
+I am a dynamic, result-focused, and known problem solver.
+I enjoy assisting to grow, improve, and develop IT concepts for small and large businesses.

 ## Projects